JimLynchCodes/Game-Sound-Effects/README.md

 This is a collection of sounds I've aquired over the years.
 As far as I know, all of these sounds are royalty free and open source.

-Message JimTheMan if you have any questions or want a sound taken down.
+Message JimTheMan if you have any questions or issues.